AyaQunoo/AyaQunoo/README.md

  skills:
- -HTML
+ HTML ,
- -CSS
+ CSS  ,
- -JavaScript
+ JavaScript
- more to be added
+ more to be added ......